viktorku/wort/README.md

 ## TODO:

+- Reported rendering time above is on 2015 MacBook Pro, but add times for i9-9900K (should be ~4 times faster?), and M1 silicon for an interesting comparison
 - There are many parameters (such as camera positioning, dielectrics reflecitivity, object poeses, etc.) that can be made configurable via the framebuffer window or the CLI
 - Implement the second and third part
 - Play around with AVX/SIMD?